Rojaun-Dev/Sparrow-new/README.md

   - Vercel for frontend hosting

 - **Production Deployment**:
-  - AWS EC2 for backend services
+  - AWS EC2 for backend and frontend services
-  - Vercel for frontend hosting
-  - Redis for caching
   - CloudFront CDN for static assets

 - **External Integrations**: